Fayette, Greene counties among those to partially reopen May 15

 “The frustration has to be directed at the real enemy here.
 It's the virus, it's not the regulation,” he said.
 “In anything we do to bring people together, whether it's employees or customers, or both, we're making it easier for that virus to actually attack and infect people and we're jeopardizing their health.
 Ultimately that's what our individual decisions have to come down to.”

-Fayette County’s case numbers have remained fairly stagnant in the past two weeks, with nine new cases reported since April 24.
+Fayette County’s case numbers have remained fairly stagnant in the past two weeks, with 10 new cases reported between April 24 and Saturday.

 The change in designation from red to yellow means many businesses deemed non-life-sustaining will be able to reopen, and the number of people allowed to gather will be increased to 25.
 Masking will no longer be mandatory, but state Secretary of Health Dr. Rachel Levine has repeatedly stressed the importance of continuing to wear one to prevent the spread of COVID-19.